JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Spin for ~10min pretty fast.
 7,500 RPM = max speed.
 	* The centrifuge takes a while to slow down.
 * Switch rotor to the SS-34 rotor for future use
+* Pour extra culture (beyond what fits into the ultra) into 50mL tubes and consider pooling it.

 ## Collect cell pellets
 * Goal: scrape all the pellets into a falcon tube, which can be vortexed to resuspend the cells.
 	* Use a weighing scoop from the media room.
+	* Don't try to resuspend bottle by bottle.
+Vortex after all the globs are in the falcon tube.
 * Try using only 20mL of resuspension buffer (50mM PO4 buffer + 0.3M NaCl) because the final volume in the falcon tube should be <=45mL to have a chance at effective vortexing.
 * Use the buffer to rinse whatever cells are stuck to the tube after scraing.
 * Vortex aggressively.
 Ideally there will be no clumbs loaded into the french press cell.
-* DNAse can be added to reduce viscosity downstream
-	* Currently we don't have any DNAse, but we do have some "lysonase" we can try.

 ## French press in the large french press cell
 * French press parameters: